apache/beam/website/www/site/content/en/blog/beam-katas-kotlin-release.md

 [Kotlin](https://kotlinlang.org) is a modern, open-source, statically typed language that targets the JVM.
 It is most commonly used by
 Android developers, however it has recently risen in popularity due to its extensive feature set that enables more concise and cleaner code than Java, without sacrificing performance or type safety.
-It recently was [ranked as one of the most beloved programming languages annual Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved), so don't take just our word for it.
+It recently was [ranked as one of the most beloved programming languages in the annual Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved), so don't take just our word for it.

 The relationship between Apache Beam and Kotlin isn't a new one.
 You can find examples scattered across the web